si-thu-zaw/Project-Muses/README.md

 ## About Project

-The main purpose of the application is to provide a platform for sharing videos as tutorials under many categories, which are to be viewable to both visitors and members of the web site.
-These tutorials will be contributed by the members of the website and they will be encouraged to structure their videos to be educational in nature.
-The tutorials must fall under ten categories when they are uploaded.
-The users will also be able to add likes or dislikes and comments to the tutorials to provide better feedback to the other users.
+This website is created as a coursework project for 'Rapid Development Systems' module in September 2018.

+The main aim of the website is to serve as a platform for users to share videos as tutorials, with functions to aid usage of the website such as searching videos by name, category or uploader; adding comments to uploaded videos and typical user account controls such as login authentication, user account pages, etc.

 ## Technologies Used